Ixtapan de la Sal: Government

 The municipality also has a secretary, director of municipal public works, municipal administrator, director of municipal development, municipal security chief, municipal slaughterhouse administrator, chief of human and material resources, director of sports, administrator of natural springs, director of water works and sanitation and director of civil protection.

 These authorities have jurisdiction over both the town and municipality of Ixtapan de la Sal.

 In each community belonging to the municipality, three representatives are chosen to help in the government and to represent their neighbors.
-In each community, there are also two or three of these representatives that help with security and with some government projects.
+In each community, there are also two or three of these representatives who help with security and with some government projects.

 History

-In the year 1394, a group of indigenous people came from the Pacific coast.
-They wanted to get to Tenochtitlan in order to attend the crowning of the emperor.
-On their way to their destination, these Pacific people established in Ixtapan de la Sal where they formed communities.
-There they noticed that once the geothermally heated water was evaporated naturally in the sunlight, salt was formed.
-This amazed them because at that time, salt was a very precious item.
-When the emperor found out about this discovery, he also ordered men and women to move there, which led to the foundation of Ixtapan de la Sal.
+According to local historical accounts, indigenous migrants from the Pacific coast settled in the area of Ixtapan de la Sal around the late 14th century.
+The settlement's proximity to geothermal springs facilitated salt collection, which was a valuable commodity in the region.

 At the time of the Spanish conquest, Hernán Cortés sent Andrés de Tapia to conquer Ixtapan de la Sal.
 The first priest who came to Ixtapan was Juan Guichen de Leyva.
 Evangelization was carried out by Franciscans who came here after 1543.
 Tradition states that 13 monks came to Ixtapan de la Sal to convert the Indians by associating Christ with the local deity associated with storms.

 In 1822, Ixtapan de la Sal became a municipality of the state of Mexico.
 In 1825, the first elections to select the municipal council took place on Sunday, December 3 of the same year.
 On August 9 and 10, 1912, the population of Ixtapan de la Sal was attacked by "pseudo-Zapatistas", followers of Zapata's ideology.
 The invaders were led by Andres Ruiz and Francisco B. Pacheco.
 On August 1, 1918, by council agreement, a day of local mourning was declared – August 10 each year.